MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-antivirus/use-group-policy-windows-defender-antivirus.md

 Reporting | Configure time out for detections in recently remediated state | Not used Reporting | Configure time out for detections requiring additional action | Not used Reporting | Turn off enhanced notifications | [Configure the notifications that appear on endpoints](configure-notifications-windows-defender-antivirus.md)
-Root | Turn off Windows Defender Antivirus | Not used Root | Define addresses to bypass proxy server | Not used Root | Define proxy auto-config (.pac) for connecting to the network | Not used Root | Define proxy server for connecting to the network | Not used
+Root | Turn off Windows Defender Antivirus | Not used (This setting must be set to **Not configured** to ensure any installed third-party antivirus apps work correctly)
+Root | Define addresses to bypass proxy server | Not used Root | Define proxy auto-config (.pac) for connecting to the network | Not used Root | Define proxy server for connecting to the network | Not used